Use a braille display to review VoiceOver announcements on Mac

 Note: VO represents the VoiceOver modifier.

-Before you can review announcements, you must set an option to show general display status.
-To do so, open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Braille category, then click Layout.
+Important: The option to show general display status must be set in VoiceOver Utility.
+To check if it’s selected, open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Braille category, then click Status.